wchow03/Memory-Matching-Game/README.md

 - As a user, I want to be able to select the mode difficulty (number of cards)
 - As a user, I want to be able to quit the game anytime
+- As a user, I want to be able to save the state of the cards in the game
+- As a user, I want to be able to load and resume the game where I left off